Inspector's Functions and Powers

 - investigate any aspect of the ICACs operations or any conduct of ICAC officers;

-- request have full access to the records of the ICAC and to take or have copies made of any of them;
+- has full access to the records of the ICAC and may take or have copies made of any of them;

 - require ICAC officers to produce documents or attend before him to answer questions;

 - investigate and assess complaints about the ICAC or its officers;